epfl-ada/ada-2021-project-k-dim/Readme.md

 # Quote Me If You Can

->**TO REMOVE Abstract: A 150 word description of the project idea and goals.
-What’s the motivation behind your project?
-What story would you like to tell, and why?**

 Have you ever heard of [Catch Me If You Can](https://en.wikipedia.org/wiki/Catch_Me_If_You_Can) ?
 In this movie, the main character impersonates many professions mainly by appropriating their uniforms, specific behaviours and lingos, and everybody fall for it !

 <img title="Do you concur ?" width="400px" src="img/tenor.gif">